microsoft/everyonecancode/instructions/day1/GitHub/README.md

 ## Fork Repository

 A Fork is a copy of a repository in your own GitHub account.
 This is extremely handy if you want to freely experiment without making any changes to the original project.
+When you fork the repro, make sure to uncheck the main branch only checkbox, as this will allow you to configure the use of gh-pages branch.

 Now, let's go ahead and fork this repository!